Frank Churchill: Death

 Churchill died by suicide on May 14, 1942, at his ranch north of Los Angeles in Castaic.
-He is purported to have died "at the piano" of a self-inflicted gunshot wound.
+He is purported to have died "at the piano" of a self-inflicted gunshot wound to the chest.
 Although there is some speculation that his suicide was a result of negative discourse with Walt Disney regarding his latest scores for Bambi, it was more likely due to his deep depression and bout with heavy drinking after the deaths of two of his closest friends and fellow Disney orchestra members who had died earlier that year within a month of each other.
 He was survived by his wife Carolyn and his daughter Corrine.
 He was buried in Glendale's Forest Lawn Memorial Park Cemetery.